w3f/polkadot-wiki/docs/learn/learn-parachains.md

 states:

 - an independent chain with secured bridge,
-- a parachain always connected to the Relay Chain (i.e. permanent),
+- a parachain continuously connected to the Relay Chain,
 - or a parachain intermittently connected to the Relay Chain (i.e. on-demand)

 It can switch between these states with relatively minimal effort since the difference is more of an